nginH/ClosedNetComm/README.md

         * [send and recv](#C_recv)
 * [Multithreading](#milti)

-# SocketChatRoom
+# ClosedNetComm
-Build your own real-time chat application using SocketChatApp.
 This GitHub repository provides a client-server architecture for seamless communication.
 Easy to use, easy to customize. ( c/c++)

 #  <div id="Prerequisites">  Prerequisites: </div>
 > Knowledge of the c or c++ programming language.<br>